aremo-ms/ms-identity-dotnet-blazor-azure-sql/README-Old.md

    GO
    ```

-1. Create a user from your Tenant inside the database and grant EXECUTE permission
+4. Create a user from your Tenant inside the database and grant EXECUTE permission by running next commands inside query window

    ```sql
    CREATE USER [tenant_user_name (like alexbeyd@kkaad.onmicrosof.com)] FROM EXTERNAL PROVIDER;